Covid 19 coronavirus: Americans brace for 'hardest, saddest' week of their lives

 In France, heat-seeking drones have been whizzing over Fontainebleau forest to identify rule-breakers after the former royal estate in the Paris suburbs was closed to the public.
 That high-tech measure has been coupled with more traditional police patrols on horseback and roadblocks that turn back the cars of those seeking to escape urban areas.

-In Sweden, authorities have advised the public to practice social distancing, but schools, bars and restaurants are still open.
+In Sweden, authorities have advised the public to practise social distancing, but schools, bars and restaurants are still open.

 Italians have not been immune to lure of the good weather either, even though the country has the world's highest coronavirus death toll at more than 15,000.

 Top Italian officials took to national television after photos were published showing huge crowds out shopping in Naples, Rome, Genoa and even the hard-hit Veneto city of Padua.
-Lombardy vice governor Fabrizio Sala said cellphone date showed 38% of the region's people were out and about — the highest figure since March 20.
+Lombardy vice-governor Fabrizio Sala said cellphone date showed 38 per cent of the region's people were out and about — the highest figure since March 20.

 Health Minister Roberto Speranza told RAI state television that all the sacrifices Italians have made since the nationwide lockdown began on March 10 risked being reversed.